sndsabin/Aragorn-Job-Manager-Magento2/Readme.md

 ## Introduction

-> **Aragorn Job Manager** is Magento 2 jobs and recuirtment extension that empowers to you to create a seperate job section on your magento store.
+> **Aragorn Job Manager** is Magento 2 jobs and recruitment extension that empowers to you to create a seperate job section on your magento store.
 It  allows you to add jobs and interact directly with job seekers.

 ## Features